fission/docs.fission.io/docs/content/usage/package.en.md

 weight: 35
 ---

-### Creating source package
+### Creating a Source Package

-Before you create a package, you need to create an environment with associated builder image:
+Before you create a package, you need to create an environment with an associated builder image:

 ```
 $ fission env create --name pythonsrc --image fission/python-env:latest --builder fission/python-builder:latest --mincpu 40 --maxcpu 80 --minmemory 64 --maxmemory 128 --poolsize 2
 environment 'pythonsrc' created
 ```

-Let's take a simple python function which has dependency on a python pyyaml module.
-We can specify the dependencies in requirements.txt and a simple command to build from source.
-The tree structure of directory and contents of the file looks like:
+Let's take a simple python function which has a dependency on the `pyyaml` module.
+We can specify the dependencies in `requirements.txt` and a simple command to build from source.
+The tree structure of directory and contents of the file would look like:

 ```
 sourcepkg/